Why Bruins' Bounce-Back Win Against Lowly Senators Was Big For Boston

 Boston got goals from Trent Frederic (with help from a slick move by Charlie Coyle) and Curtis Lazar, Jeremy Swayman stopped all 30 shots to earn his second shutout of the season and, despite some tough officiating, the Bruins didn’t get frustrated, kept their composure and scored some gritty goals.

-Now more than ever is when the Bruins need to have that next man up mentality, and they showed that Saturday as they look to carry that momentum over into Tuesday’s game against the New York Rangers, who are thir.
+Additionally, the fourth line was clicking after getting called out by head coach Bruce Cassidy, Swayman returned to form and the B’s looked like a team ready to go on a run.

-The fourth line was clicking after getting called out by head coach Bruce Cassidy, Swayman returned to form and the B’s looked like a team ready to go on a run.
+Now more than ever is when the Bruins need to have that next-man-up mentality, and they showed that Saturday.
+They will look to carry that momentum over into Tuesday’s game against the New York Rangers.